 Sam Stonefield holds a BA from Bard College where he received the Ana Itelman Award for Directing.
 He directed Farmyard (Kroetz), Cowboy Mouth (Sam Shepard & Patti Smith), and makes performance installations.
 He has worked with Theodora Skipitares (Trojan Women), JoAnne Akalaitis (Bacchae; Jump) and Daniel Fish (KFC).
 Recently, he fabricated Daniel Arsham’s decor for MCDC’s final “Event” at the Park Avenue Armory.
 He’s currently the Assistant Director on Eric Schorr’s Tokio Confidential at Atlantic Stage, dir.
 Johanna Mckeon. samuelstonefield@gmail.com

 Maxwell Cosmo Cramer is a Brooklyn-based stage artist and co-founder of the performance group EGG.
 As director: Touching Theater Feelings (WAXworks/Triskelion) I’m Miserable But Change Scares Me (Dixon Place).
 As producer: Voice and Vision Theater 2011 ENVISION Retreat & Lab (Bard College/The Women’s Project).
 As performer (upcoming): Mother, Goose, and Grimm (Little Theater at Dixon Place), Boy Show (14th St. Y), Gray Notebook (Bushwick Starr/Target Margin Lab).
-Past work: <the invisible draft> (NOLA Fringe), Relative Value (3LD), A Week at the NJ Shore (Dixon Place & touring), Tydrus the Twit (The Tank), Hamlet (Full of Noises), HIM (walkerspace). superword.tumblr.com
+Past work: (NOLA Fringe), Relative Value (3LD), A Week at the NJ Shore (Dixon Place & touring), Tydrus the Twit (The Tank), Hamlet (Full of Noises), HIM (walkerspace). superword.tumblr.com

 Nic Grelli – Regional: Honey Brown Eyes (SF Playhouse-West Coast Premiere, Theatre Bay Area Editors’s Pick), Superior Donuts (Dorset Theatre Festival).
 NYC: School Night (Ensemble Studio Theatre Marathon), The Un-Marrying Project (Purple Rep), Saturn Nights (Incubator), Ampersand (NYC Fringe).
 Upcoming: Magic Trick (Culture Project-Reading), Animals Commit Suicide (Teranova Collective-Workshop).
 Short films: “Filthy Gorgeous” and “Adopting Skins.”
 Nic has worked extensively with Labyrinth Theatre Company and is proud to be a producer, camera man, and creative contributor to the webseries Jeesus Freaks.
 Check it out at www.makelovejackson.com.
 Training: NYU/Tisch and Maggie Flanigan.
 Proud member of AEA.